Press Release

 BCHC RECOMMENDS: CDC broaden its grantmaking pool

-Where at all possible, CDC should broaden its grantmaking pool to include, at a minimum, the 107 jurisdictions recently funded under the Public Health Infrastructure and Grant Program.
-This universe of grantees includes 50 states and Washington, D.C., as well as eight territories/freely associated states, and 48 local health departments that serve either cities with a population of at least 400,000 or counties with a population of at least 2,000,000 (based on the most recent U.S. Census).
+Whenever possible, CDC should broaden its grantmaking pool to include, at minimum, the 107 jurisdictions funded under the Public Health Infrastructure and Grant Program.
+These grantees includes 50 states and Washington, D.C., as well as eight territories/freely associated states, and 48 local health departments that serve either cities with a population of at least 400,000 or counties with a population of at least 2,000,000 (based on the most recent U.S. Census).

 BCHC RECOMMENDS: Reduce administrative burden by making awards longer and more flexible